pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test the Apps Manager case
 test the deploy case
 test The deploy case
+test the end-users case
+The end-users case
+test the end user case
+The end user case
 test due to the fact that case test the following commands case test the GUI case